 My family are (slowly) learning.

 I have moaned about them on this post and I should give them credit where it’s due -They have really changed for the better.
-Not completely, though I’m not expecting much at all, people are more interested in my choices.
+Not completely, though I’m not expecting much at all but.
+People are more interested in my choices.
 On all of the ‘diet’s’ I have ever done, never have I created such an intrigue from family and friends.
-I have been vegan for a year so they want to know what I eat, how much I eat and what my limits are.
+They want to know what I eat, how much I eat and what my limits are.
 It’s amazing to be able to tell them the variety of food I get to enjoy.

 - My partner is now vegan throughout the week- Fridays he eats a roast dinner with his nan (who is anti-vegan) so I don’t think she understands it too well.

 - My sister, her three boys and her husband have cut down to drinking almond milk in their drinks with the odd exception and occasionally have vegetarian meals.

 - My brother is now ‘conscious’ of his meat consumption (though still eats it for most meals) he happily eats vegan if it’s cooked for him.
 Lazy git.

 For me – Veganism is about spreading the ‘reduce’ your cruelty message and impact on the world.
 Labelling veganism as a ‘strict’ and hardened lifestyle can really segregate people who want to try to reduce their impact on the world.